 EXPLANATION:

 Deployment Diagram is a type of diagram that specifies the physical hardware on which the software system will execute.
 It also determines how the software is deployed on the underlying hardware.
-It maps software pieces of a system to the device that are going to execute it.
+It maps software pieces of a system to the device that are going to execute it

--

-SYSTEM ARCHITECTURE:

-Fig 4.11: System Architecture

 CHAPTER 5